 Midwives are medical professionals who provide care to women.
 They are trained to deliver babies, as well as provide prenatal and postpartum care.
 Midwives can have their own practice or work at birthing centers or hospitals.

 When the big day comes, you are your doula’s sole interest and responsibility.
-They provide continuous support during labor and stay for a few hours postpartum to help with the first feedings whether breast or bottle.
+They provide continuous support for women during childbirth and stay for a few hours postpartum to help with the first feedings whether breast or bottle.

-During labor, your doula will provide consistent physical support.
+Doulas provide constant physical support during labor.
 This may be in the form of massage, acupressure, positioning, water therapy, reminding you to take care of your needs, and helping to create a calming and soothing birth space.

 They will also provide emotional support.
 This may include affirmations, encouragement, working through fears, and talking through the birth postpartum.